Alpine scenery made easy: 4 seasons at the Tateyama Kurobe Alpine Route

 The Tateyama Kurobe Alpine Route.
 (Click to enlarge) (Image credit: ©立山黒部アルペンルート)

 The Tateyama Kurobe Alpine Route runs between Ogizawa in Nagano Prefecture and Tateyama Station in Toyama Prefecture.
 It can be reached from Toyama Station (富山駅) in Toyama Prefecture, or Shinano-О̄machi Station (信濃大町駅) or Nagano Station (長野駅) in Nagano Prefecture.

 - From JR Nagano Station, take a 1 hour 45-minute bus ride to Ogizawa (扇沢), the start of the Tateyama Kurobe Alpine Route on the Nagano side.
 Alternatively, you can also take a 40-minute ride on a local bus from JR Shinano-Omachi Station to Ogizawa (扇沢).

 - From Dentetsu-Toyama Station (right beside JR Toyama Station), take a 1-hour ride on the Toyama Chiho Railway to Tateyama Station (立山駅), the start of the Tateyama Kurobe Alpine Route on the Toyama side.

 Coming from Tokyo:

-- Take the Hokuriku Shinkansen from JR Tokyo Station to JR Nagano Station (1.5 hours) or JR Toyama Station (2 hours), then transfer as above depending on which side of the route you would like to start on.
+- Take the Hokuriku Shinkansen from JR Tokyo Station to JR Nagano Station (about 1.5 hours) or JR Toyama Station (about 2 hours), then transfer as above depending on which side of the route you would like to start on.

 The Hokuriku Arch Pass is a convenient way to get around the Hokuriku region.
 (Image credit: JR East)